Its-Yayo/its-yayo.github.io/about.md

 - Networking concepts (OSI Model, Topology's Networks...)

 ## Current Goals
-- To learn Rust, Go and Perl as my mainly languages to exploit vulnerabilies
+- To learn Rust, Go and Perl as my mainly languages to exploit vulnerabiltiies
 - To be certified in any of these (CEH, OSCP, OSCE (this one after OSCP), eJPT, eWPT, eCCPTv2 and LPT) for now.
-- To increase my record list in the CVE (Common vulnerabilies and Exposures).
+- To increase my record list in the CVE (Common vulnerabilities and Exposures).
 Recently, I was checking CVE-2017-0144.
 - To learn more about malwares and which vulnerabilities they use.
 - To work as a pentester for fun :)